delosreyesjohnpaul/delosreyesjohnpaul/README.md

 - 🔭 I’m currently working on [Zyncly](zyncly.vercel.app)

-- 💻 Tech Stack & Skills **Frameworks & Libraries: Frontend: Next.js, React Backend: Flask, Django, Laravel Full-Stack Tools: XAMPP Data Expertise: Data Cleaning & Manipulation Data Analysis & Insights Generation**
+-💻 **Tech Stack & Skills**
+**Frameworks & Libraries**:
+- **Frontend**: Next.js, React
+- **Backend**: Flask, Django, Laravel
+- **Full-Stack Tools**: XAMPP

+**Data Expertise**:
+- Data Cleaning & Manipulation
+- Data Analysis & Insights Generation

 - 👨‍💻 All of my projects are available at [paul-portfolio-website-six.vercel.app/](paul-portfolio-website-six.vercel.app/)

-- 🌱What I’m Currently Exploring **I enjoy solving real-world problems through code, constantly sharpening my skills in AI/ML and web development.
+- 🌱What I’m Currently Exploring
+**I enjoy solving real-world problems through code, constantly sharpening my skills in AI/ML and web development.
 When I’m not coding, you’ll find me experimenting with new tools or diving deep into data-driven insights.**

 - 📫 How to reach me **delosreyesjohnpaul30@gmail.com**

-- ⚡ Fun fact **I believe that every problem has a solution—just like every bug has a fix (even if it takes a bit of caffeine)! ☕**
+- ⚡ Fun fact
+**I believe that every problem has a solution—just like every bug has a fix (even if it takes a bit of caffeine)! ☕**

 <h3 align="left">Connect with me:</h3>
 <p align="left">